wdawson/okta.github.io/_source/_posts/2018-07-06-secure-api-mulesoft.md

 ## Configure your Okta Account (Part 2)

-We can now set up our policies and rules in the Okta tenant.
+Now that we have our authentication client_id and secret, we can set up our policies and rules in the Okta tenant.
 To do so, run the following bootstrap script:

 ```bash
 node okta_bootstrap.js --mulesoft_policy